 An anti-inflammatory diet provides a strong foundation for a healthier, anti-aging lifestyle and can help slow the pace of growing old.

-Anti-aging refers to the specific interventions that are designed to prevent the feeling and appearance of getting older.
-Eating well is one of the most important things you can do if you want to feel youthful, look good, and stay active throughout your life.
+Anti-aging refers to the specific interventions designed to prevent the feeling and appearance of getting older.
+Eating well is one of the most important things you can do to feel youthful, look good, and stay active throughout your life.

 When a person is relentlessly exposed to modern foods which their body was not designed to ingest, the immune system can become fatigued, confused, and overactive.